TJ-CSCCG/tongji-undergrad-thesis/README-EN.md

 ## Sample Display

-> The complete sample can be found in [Template Output Sample Display (Full Version)](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/discussions/21) or in the pdf download link under "Assets" in the [Release page](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/releases).
+> The complete sample can be found in [Template Output Sample Display (Full Version)](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/discussions/21), in the pdf download link under "Assets" in the [Release page](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/releases) or [Overleaf Template PDF](https://www.overleaf.com/latex/templates/tongji-university-undergraduate-thesis-template/tfvdvyggqybn.pdf).

 The following displays the "Cover", "Abstract in Chinese", "Table of Contents", "Main Content", "References" and "Acknowledgements" in order.